scorputty/sickrage/README.md

 # Docker sickrage (Alpine)

-This is a Dockerfile to set up "sickrage" - (https://sickragebt.com/).
+This is a Dockerfile to set up "Sickrage" - (https://sickragebt.com/).

 ### Docker Hub
 The built image is also hosted at Docker Hub - (https://hub.docker.com/r/cryptout/sickrage/).